The Best Things to Knit With Alpaca Yarn

 Slippers and Socks

 Need we say more?
 Not only do you want the warmest yarns for your fingerless gloves (hey, they're fingerless—the lack of fingers means you'll need to take all the warmth you can get!), but you'd prefer that it be as unobtrusive as possible considering you use your hands for everything.
 You don't need to be stopping constantly to scratch your hands and arms!
-Alpaca yarn is great for fingerless gloves, mittens, and other close-to-skin accessories that which you'll want to be able to forget you're wearing.
+Alpaca yarn patterns for fingerless gloves, mittens, and other close-to-skin accessories are perfect for that which you'll want to be able to forget you're wearing.

 What to Knit With Linen Yarn